umcu7tcoillab/4-way-lumped-element-Wilkinson-power-divider/README.md

 **A 4-way Wilkinson power divider made from lumped elements.**

+This specific PCB was made for deuterium on 7 Tesla (45.75MHz).
+With a maximum input power of about 10kW.

-Simulation made in Qucsstudio v2.5.7
+> Simulation made in Qucsstudio v2.5.7

-Circuit & PCB made in Target3001 v20
+> Circuit & PCB made in Target3001 v20

 **Simulation schematic**
 ![Simulation schematic](Simulation/Schematic.png)